mickjc750/str/README.md

 &nbsp;
 ## strbuf_t* strbuf_create_fixed(void* addr, size_t addr_size);
  Create a new buffer with a fixed capacity from the given memory address.
 The address must be suitably aligned for a void*.
+This can be done in GCC by adding __ attribute __ ((aligned)) to the buffers declaration.

  addr_size is the size of the memory available **(not the desired capacity)** and must be > sizeof(strbuf_t)+1.

  The resulting buffer capacity will be the given memory size -sizeof(strbuf_t)-1, and can be checked with buf->capacity.
-If the function fails due to bad alignment or insufficient size, a NULL will be returned
+If the function fails due to bad alignment or insufficient size, a NULL will be returned.

 Example use: